singlequote/Laravel-datatables/docs/table-models.md

-            "class" => "td-actions", //this is the td class "searchable" => true, //set the column to be searchable "orderable" => true //set the column to be orderable "columnSearch" => false, //this creates a search input for the column ]
+            "class" => "td-actions", //this is the td class "searchable" => true, //set the column to be searchable "orderable" => true //set the column to be orderable "columnSearch" => false, //this generates a search input below the column header ]
     ];
 ```